 If an administrator/teacher transfers to another school within the Diocese of Wilmington, without a break in employment, the personnel file transfers to the new school.
-This includes the local personnel file, medical personnel file, and I-9 form.
+This includes the local personnel file and I-9 form.

 PERSONNEL RECORDS

 Catholic schools in the Diocese of Wilmington must maintain the appropriate personnel records for all employees.